Clonezilla

-Clonezilla is a suite of open source drive cloning, drive imaging and system deployment utilities used to simplify deployment and maintenance of a group of computers.
+Clonezilla is an open-source suite of disk cloning, disk imaging and system deployment utilities.
 Clonezilla Server Edition uses multicast technologies to deploy a single image file to a group of computers on a local area network.
 Clonezilla was designed by Steven Shiau and developed by the NCHC Free Software Labs in Taiwan.

 Clonezilla is used to deploy operating systems to computers by imaging a single computer and then deploying that image to one or more systems.
 It integrates several other open-source programs to provide cloning and imaging capabilities.